mbwong/mbwong.github.com/_posts/2014-1-3-nonfiction-roundup.md

 [bernstein]: http://www.openculture.com/2012/03/leonard_bernsteins_masterful_lectures_on_music.html

-* __[Mark Edmundson - Teacher.][teacher]__ This memoir is a loving account of how a fresh graduate from Harvard went to working class Medford, Mass. to teach philosophy and opened the mind of the author.
+* __[Mark Edmundson - Teacher.][teacher]__ This memoir is a loving account of how a fresh graduate from Harvard went to working class Medford, Mass. to teach high school in the 60s and opened the mind of the author, a senior at the time.
 It is a thought-provoking exploration of what it means to teach and how to do it in a way that deeply affects the student.
 The teaching exemplified in this book sets the standard for the kind of teacher I aspire to become.
 (Hat tip to [Hugh Koeze][hk].)

 [hk]: http://hughkoeze.wordpress.com/
 [teacher]: http://www.amazon.com/Teacher-One-Who-Made-Difference/dp/0375708545/ref=sr_1_4?s=books&ie=UTF8&qid=1388783398&sr=1-4&keywords=mark+edmundson